Part-time undergraduate (3 years)

 Are you looking to further your career in construction?
-Get an insight into building design, production, management and the technologies used in the industry with our course.
-When you graduate, you can go straight into work or do a top-up year to achieve an honours degree.
+Get an insight into building design, production, management and the technologies used in the industry with our part-time course.

 Mixing vital theory with hands-on learning, you’ll immerse yourself in the world of construction.

 We'll give you a taste of the whole construction process, including surveying, quantity surveying and architectural technology.
 After a broad introduction to the construction industry, you’ll get the chance to decide what interests you the most and then specialise in your chosen construction area.